Acura MDX Performance

 Acceleration and Power

-The 2015 Acura MDX has a 3.5-liter V6 that makes 290 horsepower, as well as a six-speed automatic transmission.
-The front-wheel drive MDX gets an EPA-estimated 20/28 mpg city/highway, while the all-wheel drive model gets 18/27 mpg, both of which are outstanding estimates for the class.
+The 2016 Acura MDX has a 3.5-liter V6 that produces 290 horsepower.
+A nine-speed automatic transmission is standard.
+According to the EPA, the front-wheel drive 2016 MDX gets an EPA-estimated 19/27 mpg city/highway, which is excellent for the class.

 Handling and Braking

-- "The MDX's ride remains luxury-car smooth, but it can now run through twists and turns with more confidence." -- AutoTrader
+- "The second detail we noticed were the vast improvements Acura has made to the MDX's suspension, namely to the dampers and subframe mounts, which were designed to better absorb small road imperfections.
+The MDX's ride remains luxury-car smooth, but it can now run through twists and turns with more confidence." -- AutoTrader

 - "Should you elect to hustle this three-row luxury crossover along a winding road, you'll be rewarded with responsive steering and composed handling by segment standards.
 It doesn't feel as sporty as the X5, but it makes the QX60 feel downright ponderous in comparison." -- Edmunds